RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/interfacing-with-nvidia-orin.md

   - 3.3V (Pin 1 and 17)
   - 5V (pin 2 and 4)
   - Multiple ground pins

-  - > Always ensure a **common ground** between Jetson and peripherals.
+Always ensure a **common ground** between Jetson and peripherals.
+{: .notice--warning}

-- - **GPIOs:**
+- **GPIOs:**
   - Configurable general-purpose I/O pins.
   - Very helpful for setting data to specific registers on drivers allowing configuration of sensors.

-  - >Always refer to the sensor datasheet to ensure you meet conditions for interfacting with sensor.
+Always refer to the sensor datasheet to ensure you meet conditions for interfacing with the sensor.
 For example, adhering to the timing diagram.
+{: .notice--info}

 There are other pins that support the communication protocol that you may want to use (UART, SPI, I2C, CAN).
 [Different Embedded Communication Protocols](https://www.parlezvoustech.com/en/comparaison-protocoles-communication-i2c-spi-uart/)

-> **Important:** All signal pins operate at 3.3 V logic levels and are *not 5V-tolerant*.
+**Important:** All signal pins operate at 3.3 V logic levels and are *not 5V-tolerant*.
 This means trying to read a High (5V) pulse can damage the pin permanently.
 Use level shifters when interfacing with 5V devices.
 [Level Shifters](https://www.digikey.com/en/blog/logic-level-shifting-basics)
+{: .notice--warning}

 ## High-Speed Interfaces and USB Architecture